 Can we have a show of hands for those with children starting kindergarten this year?

 Ah yes, there you are, the mom or dad with the shaking hands and nervous twitch.
-I will be right next to you next year, clinging to my oldest baby and wailing – as she skips away from my happily, probably.
+I am there beside you, feeling lost and afraid and just a tiny bit ecstatic.

 Whether you have just a few weeks or a few years left to prepare, there are ways to help your child (and yourself!) be ready for that first day of the Big K.

 - Read, read, read!
 Reading to your child is one of the best ways to prepare for school according to kindergarten teachers (source).
 As you get closer to actually starting school, books dealing with the topic of school might he helpful.
 Some your child might enjoy: Peppa Pig and the Busy Day at School, I Am Too Absolutely Small for School, Kindergarten Here I Come!, and Miss Bindergarten Gets Ready for Kindergarten.

 - Don’t Ignore It.
 Talk about going to school, what the schedule will be like, tour the school, go to orientations.
 Ignoring the fact that your child is getting older won’t make it go away!

 - Consider Delay.
 If your child’s birthday is close to the cut-off, consider waiting a year.
 Teachers say that parents may regret sending a child who isn’t ready to school.

 - Communicate.
 Talk to other parents, teachers, administration.
 Familiarize yourself with the kindergarten process if it’s your first year as an elementary-school parent.
 Calming your own nerves will make it easier for your child.

 Any tips from parents more experienced than I?